|

 most of this tree, including the portion where the fungus is

 growing, consists of dead wood.
-Interestingly, then, the
+The

-fungus is growing as a saprotroph on a living tree.
+growing as a saprotroph on a living tree.

 Photo © Gary Emberger.